 Mr. Murn has run – and continues to run – properties for forest products.
 He has extensive knowledge in this area, as well as Wisconsin’s managed forest law (MFL).
 When Mr. Murn is not at work, he is operating his MFL property in Clark County or working on his farm in the town of Genesee.
 He also enjoys recreational water skiing, boating, hunting, golf, cross-country skiing and snow shoeing.
 Mr. Murn and his wife live in Mukwonago on Eagle Spring Lake and have three adult children.

-Admitted to practice in the State Courts of Wisconsin, the U.S. District Court for the Eastern District of Wisconsin and the State Courts of Texas.
+Admitted to practice in the State Courts of Wisconsin and Federal Courts for the Eastern and Western Districts of Wisconsin.

 EducationJ.D., Marquette University Law School